Yam1nX/Heaven/README.md

 database and no login flow in this project, so **for a live demo, `OPENAI_API_KEY` is the only credential you actually need.**

-## Deploying a live demo (for a CV / portfolio link)

-1. Get an OpenAI API key at platform.openai.com and set `OPENAI_API_KEY` in your host's environment variables.
-2. Push this repo to GitHub.
-3. Deploy on [Render](https://render.com) (or Railway) as a Node web service:
-   - Build command: `npm install && npm run build`
-   - Start command: `npm start`
-   - Add the `OPENAI_API_KEY` env var in the dashboard.
-4. That's it — no database required. `npm start` serves both the API and the static frontend from a single Node process on `PORT`.

-This gets you a real, working, clickable URL for your CV — with the AI Room Guide actually functional, not just a UI mockup.

-## SEO / sharing

-`client/index.html` ships Open Graph, Twitter Card, and `FurnitureStore` JSON-LD structured data, plus `robots.txt` and `sitemap.xml` in `client/public/`.
-All of these currently point at the placeholder domain `https://www.heavenfurnituremart.com/` — swap in the real domain once one is registered, and add a real `og-cover.jpg` (1200×630) to `client/public/`.

-## Content still needed from the client

-The gallery and collection imagery currently mix Unsplash stock photography with sourced stills from Heaven's own YouTube channel (see `gallery-sources.md`).
-Before a real launch, swap in actual showroom and completed-project photography — it's the single biggest remaining gap between "demo" and "the client's real site," and real photos will always read as more credible than stock.